cambiotraining/sars-cov-2-genomics/08-case_study_eqa.md

 - `data` → with the results of the EQA sample sequencing.
 - `resources` → where we include the SARS-CoV-2 reference genome, and some background datasets that will be used with some of the tools we will cover.
 - `scripts` → where we include some scripts that we will use towards the end of the workshop.
 You should also create several scripts during the workshop, which you will save here.
+- `sample_info.csv` → a table with some metadata for our samples.

 :::exercise